abinit/abinit/doc/tutorial/gw2.md

 for the other tutorials.
 Why not Work_gw2?*

-In [tutorial 4](base4), we have computed different properties of Aluminum within the LDA.
+In [tutorial 4](base4), we have computed different properties of Aluminum within the DFT(LDA).
 Unlike for silicon, in this approximation, there is no outstanding problem in the computed band structure.
 Nevertheless, as you will see, the agreement of the band structure with experiment can be improved significantly if one relies on the GW approximation.